Affiliate links on Android Authority may earn us a commission. Learn more.

 You will have to first back up your data on your old Android phone before restoring it on a new device.
 There are plenty of ways to back up your device and apps you can use if you want to store your data on the cloud.
 The easiest option on an Android phone is to you use Google One.

-Go to Settings > Google > Backup and enable Backup by Google One.
-Google automatically backs up your phone at regular intervals.
+Go to Settings > Google > Manage backup and enable Backup by Google One.
+Your phone will now automatically back up at regular intervals as long as you’re connected to a Wi-Fi network.
+You can also enable backups over mobile data.
 But if you’re ready to set up a new device and want to create a current backup, tap Backup now.

 How to restore your Android phone from a Google backup

 You can restore a Google backup on an Android phone when setting up a new device or after performing a factory reset.
 When you turn on the phone, follow these steps